Skyain1/LerWord-MVP/README.md

 - `Adapter`

 #### Presenter
-ViewModels contain the logic of their screens
+Presenters contain the logic of their screens
  - `LoginPresenter`
  - `SignUpPresenter`
  - `MainPresenter`